jnnjogu/Aviation_accidents_risk_assessment/README.md

 # Methods
 ### Data Cleaning & Preprocessing:

 1. Handle missing data (e.g., impute missing values or drop rows with insufficient data).
-In our case, we will drop the columns with more than 60% of missing values because some records are incomplete, and have missing values as seen in the missing values image below.
+In our case we will drop the columns with more than 60% of missing values because some records are incomplete, and have missing values as seen in the missing values image below.
 These columns need to be cleaned.
 ![alt text](<plots/Missing values.png>)

-2. We will then standardize the data formats ensuring that we have uniform aircraft names, Models, Makes, etc and also dates have a date-time dtype().
+2. We will then standardize the data formats ensuring that we have uniform uniform aircraft names, Models, Makes, etc and also dates have a date-time dtype().

 3. Remove irrelevant or duplicated records.
 4. We will filter the data using the use descriptive analysis to analyze the top airplane models.

-# Analysis
+### Analysis

 ***1. Data Aggregation:*** The dataset spans several decades and needs to be aggregated by aircraft model, accident type, and phase of flight.